mongodb-js/objfuscate/README.md

 objfuscate --include-keys ./paranoid.json
 ```

-They key cache is the same as the value cache for strings (see above).
+They key cache is the same as the value cache (see above).
 A key named `"foo"` is replaced with the same new string as the value `"foo"`.

 ## Pretty output

+_(Only applicable if the input file was a single JSON object, or an array of JSON objects.
+Newline-delimited JSON objects are not prettified.)_

 Per default, the output is written compressed into a single line without whitespace.
 If you want the output to be nicely formatted with line breaks, whitespace and indentations, use the `-p` or `--pretty` option.

 ```